laneboysrc/rc-headless-transmitter/docs/configurator.md

     - PRO: Good user experience; Reasonable development effort; Low cost
     - CON: Chrome browser on PC only; Wired;

-In addition to the list above, we can also consider building any of the Web app options as *Chrome app*.
+In addition to the list above, we can also consider building any of the web-app options as *Chrome app*.
 This may be as simple as adding a manifest file.

 Some options were not considered: